kogosoftwarellc/open-api/packages/openapi-request-coercer/README.md

 * _false_ if the input value is "false"
 * _true_ for any other input value

-This behaviour is makes sense if you do not wish to validate the input fields.
+This behaviour makes sense if you do not wish to validate the input fields.

 If the opposite is the case, the behaviour can be changed by setting the "x-openapi-coercion-strict" to _true_ on the parameter in question as illustrated below.